suphineneo/Global_Economic_Monitor/README.md

 - This will be used for local development and testing
 - The `.env` file will not be committed into the Git repository

+Additional Steps:
+- create a `logs` folder under `apps/etl_project/`
+- if running on a postgres instance on local machine, create a database with the same name as that specified in `.env` file

 ## Run on local machine
 - queries World Bank API for 5 types of indicators